Tigger & Pooh and a Musical Too

-Tigger & Pooh and a Musical Too is a 2009 American direct-to-video animated musical film produced by Walt Disney Television Animation, based on the hit Playhouse Disney series My Friends Tigger & Pooh.
-In the film, Darby, Tigger and Pooh make a musical concert for the Hundred Acre Wood.
+Tigger & Pooh and a Musical Too is a 2009 American direct-to-video animated musical film produced by Walt Disney Television Animation, based on the Playhouse Disney series My Friends Tigger & Pooh.
+It was released on DVD on April 7, 2009 and first aired on Playhouse Disney on April 11.

-The film, which is the second film of the series, was released on DVD on April 7, 2009.
-It first aired on Playhouse Disney less than a week later on April 11.
-Unlike the Super Sleuth Christmas Movie, it was treated more like a regular film than as part of the series.
+In the film, Darby, Tigger and Pooh organize a musical concert for Hundred Acre Wood.
+The events of the film take place during the second season of My Friends Tigger & Pooh.